 38. Ocean Medallion

-This is a new cruise ship technology available on Princess Cruises.
+Ocean Medallion is a new cruise ship technology available on Princess Cruises.
 Instead of a cruise card, the medallion serves like a cruise card, but also does much more.
-You ca read about our recent Ocean Medallion experience here.
+You can read about our recent Ocean Medallion experience here.

 39. Room steward or cabin attendant

 Sometimes mistakenly called a room “stuart”, the person who cleans your room twice a day (amazing!) and really takes care of you and your cabin mates is called a room steward or a cabin attendant.